chandra1sekar/data-engineering/09-Ingesting-Data/sync-slides.md

 ```

 ::: notes
-- Adding comments in functions
 - Normal business logic if you e.g. purchase something, it would trigger put that thing in your inventory, charge you for whatever that would be etc.
-- But here, we're ...
+- But here, we care about events... we're focusing on only logging the events
-- What is happening here (need visuals from API async materials)
+- async 9.2.3 might be useful here
 - Introducing Python, Chapter 9, The Web Untangled is good for this
 :::